api3dao/oev-docs/docs/oev-searchers/in-depth/dapis/index.md

 callers need to decode this value to get the actual data feed details.

 Decoding depends on whether the feed is a beacon or a beacon set.
 Assume we have encoded `dataFeedDetails` and we need to decode it.
-Note, the encoding follows a similar principle.
+Note that the encoding follows a similar principle.

 The decoding of a beacon: